The Center, New Mexico: Pegasus Global Holdings

-Washington, D.C.-based Pegasus Global Holdings estimates that the cost of construction of The Center will be about 1 billion Dollars.
+Washington, D.C.–based Pegasus Global Holdings estimates that the cost of construction of The Center will be about $1 billion.
 It will be one of only a few private companies to have built such a testing site.
 Pegasus Global Holdings also expects to create 350 jobs with this project, and indirectly create 3,900 more as a result of associated needs.
 The company currently has a Memorandum of Understanding with the State of New Mexico to study the project's requirements, and plans to conduct a five-month feasibility study.
 The State of New Mexico, which has already been working with Pegasus Global Holdings for over a year, is assisting with this study through non-financial means.
 A presentation on the project was made to the Dona Ana County County Commission in January 2013, which expressed support in a non-binding motion.